VedVid/RogueRobsTrains/readme.txt

 3. Source code
 Source code is available https://github.com/VedVid/RogueRobsTrains under permissive FreeBSD license.
 Note that code is much like spaghetti.
+It is the reason, why this game is not very moddable, even if uses json files to store data.
+But if you don't like colors, feel free to change them :)

 4. Game is provided free of charge, and source code is available under FreeBSD license.
 However, RRT uses third-party libraries and assets that may be licensed differently - read LICENSE and LICENSES-NOTICE to learn more.

-5. You may find my on Discord (#5352).
+5. You may find me on Discord (#5352).
 I am roguelikes discord and /r/roguelikes subreddit (as VedVid) regular.
 You may find me on twitter as well - @Ved_RL.